d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 We are almost ready to train the model, but first we need some data to train on.
-Here we use the SyntheticRegressionData function and pass in some ground truth parameters.
+Here we use the `SyntheticRegressionData` class and pass in some ground-truth parameters.
 Then, we train our model with
 the learning rate `lr=0.03`
 and set `max_epochs=3`.